-It’s not only simple but also provides a lot of useful information, data analysis tools and in-depth charts.
-So, it would be fair to say that it is quite useful for the advanced users too.
+It’s not only simple but also provides a lot of useful information, data analysis tools, and in-depth charts.
+So, it would be fair to say that it is quite useful for advanced users too.

 In March 2014, Poloniex suffered a security breach and lost 12.3% of all Bitcoin it held.
 As mentioned before, security is very important if you want to be called the best Bitcoin exchange.
 Once the attack was stopped, CEO D’Agosta promised to reimburse Bitcoin to all the affected customers.
 Poloniex paid off the debts and upgrade their security.